-EIA cannot determine exactly the amount of crude oil produced in the United States (U.S.) that is consumed, as refined products, in the U.S. However, the majority of the crude oil produced in the U.S. is refined in U.S. refineries.
-The U.S. also produces other liquids that are used in the refining process that are added or blended with the refined products.
-In December 2012, the U.S. produced about 7.03 million barrels of crude oil per day and imported about 7.58 million barrels per day.
+The U.S. Energy Information Administration (EIA) cannot determine the exact amount of crude oil produced in the United States that is consumed, as refined products, in the United States.
+However, most of the crude oil produced in the United States is refined by U.S. refineries.
+The United States also produces other liquids that are used in the refining process or that are added to refined products.
+In September 2014, the United States produced about 8.9 million barrels of crude oil per day and about 3 million barrels of other liquids per day.

-The U.S. became a (slight) net exporter (exported more than we imported) of refined petroleum products in 2008.
-Refined petroleum products produced in the U.S. from both domestic and imported crude oil are exported to other countries.
-The volume of net exports of refined products in December 2012 was equivalent to about 8.5% of the total volume of U.S. petroleum consumption in December 2012.
+Since May 2011, the United States has been a net exporter (exports were greater than imports) of refined petroleum products.
+The volume of net exports of U.S. refined products in September 2014 was equivalent to about 10% of the total volume of U.S. petroleum consumption in September 2014.

 Other FAQs about Crude Oil

 - Do we have enough oil worldwide to meet our future needs?